Displacement, drowning and disaster risk-reduction during the Monsoon season

 Flood and Water Safety training

-In response to high numbers of water-related deaths during the monsoon and cyclone season in Cox’s Bazar, MOAS has been providing its expertise and technical advice for the delivery of Flood and Water Safety Training courses since 2019.
-The courses train Rohingya and host community volunteers to act as first responders in the event of a water-related emergency.
+In response to high numbers of water-related deaths during the monsoon and cyclone season, MOAS has been providing its expertise and technical advice for the delivery of Flood and Water Safety Training courses since 2019, in the world.
+The courses train refugees and host community volunteers to act as first responders in the event of a water-related emergency.
 Participants are also taught methods to manage the after-effects of flooding and save lives, as well as how to operate safely within flooded environments and perform rescues using ‘throw bags’ to pull people in distress from the water.
 Selected volunteers are also chosen for ‘trainer training’ and receive additional instruction allowing them to deliver the course to further groups of volunteers in their areas, ensuring that skill development and retention continues within the community.
-In addition, integrating trainers from the Rohingya community also ensures cultural and linguistic understanding within the wider outreach project.

 Since the scheme was established in 2019, over 3000 safety volunteers have been trained, and lifesaving results have been achieved.
-The training is currently on hold due to COVID-19 restrictions – as Bangladesh continues to fight against the pandemic – but we look forward to its resumption as soon as the situation improves.
+The training is currently on hold due to COVID-19 restrictions, but we look forward to its resumption as soon as the situation improves.

 “The volunteers trained in the camps thanks to technical advice provided by MOAS can act as first aid responders in case of water-related emergencies and therefore save lives, including those of children”, said Regina Catrambone, co-founder and director of MOAS.